 Are you in the process of looking for the right primary school for your reception-aged child?

 We are open for tours, please contact the office.
-For further information, see our admissions page.
+For further information, click here

 Our After School Club runs everyday from 3.15pm until 6pm.